eriks5/CBM-II_MiSTer/README.md

 From the "ROM/RAM Configuration" menu custom system ROMs can be loaded, these have the same layout as the boot ROMs described above.

+## External Cartridge ROM

+A CBM-II can have up to 3 external cartridge ROMs installed.
+In the core, this is configured from the "ROM/RAM Configuration" menu.

+An external ROM is installed in segment 15 on address `$2000`, `$4000` or `$6000`.
+External ROMs are generally designed to load into a specific slot.
+Refer to the ROM's documentation to find out to which address the ROM should be loaded.
+Most external ROMs will only work on either the P500 or B6xx/B7xx models, not both, so select the proper model before loading the ROM.

+To load an external ROM, go to the "ROM/RAM Configuration" menu, set the correct slot to "ROM", and select "Load" for that slot to load the file.

+## Segment 15 RAM

+Besides loading external ROM into the slots in segment 15, the core also supports adding RAM in these slots.
+This external RAM can be used by some programs.

+External RAM can be activated in slots `$0800-$1FFF`, `$2000-$3FFF`, `$4000-$5FFF` and `$6000-$7FFF`.
+To activate external RAM in a specific slot, set the slot to 'RAM' in the "ROM/RAM Configuration" menu.

 ## Acknowlegements

 This core could not exist without the following projects: